 During Annual Conferences of the Association is determined by the presiding officer or chairman thereof;

-By a Standing Committee, Special Committee, Commission or the Executive Council of the Association is determined by the chairman or presiding member thereof.
+By a Standing Committee, Special Committee, Commission or the Board of Directors of the Association is determined by the chairman or presiding member thereof.

-The appointment of proxy-substitute members of the Executive Council by the Major Commands of the New Mexico National Guard is not allowable under Robert’s Rules of Order.
+The appointment of proxy-substitute members of the Board of Directors by the Major Commands of the New Mexico National Guard is not allowable under Robert’s Rules of Order.

 Section 2.
 Annual Conference